All Products

 Set the heartbeat request parameter to true and continuously send silent audio to the server.

-Silent audio refers to content in an audio file or data stream that has no sound signal.
-You can generate silent audio using various methods, such as using audio editing software such as Audacity or Adobe Audition, or using command-line tools such as FFmpeg.
+Silent audio is audio data with no sound signal.
+You can generate it with audio editing software (such as Audacity or Adobe Audition) or command-line tools (such as FFmpeg).

 Q: How do I convert an audio file to a supported format?